yongyucode/platinhom.github.com/_posts/2015-06-08-AmericanTracfic.md

 　　(c) Speed up to the entrance only after you have found a gap in traffic.
 　　(d) Come to a complete stop before entering the interstate.

-	42. If there is a short entrance to an interstate where there is no acceleration lane, you should (a) stop and look for a gap in traffic.
+	c 42.
+If there is a short entrance to an interstate where there is no acceleration lane, you should (a) stop and look for a gap in traffic.
 　　(b) pick up speed to match traffic.
 　　(c) speed up on the entrance only if you have found a gap in traffic.